withastro/astro/packages/integrations/vercel/README.md

 > **Type:** `boolean`
 > **Available for:** Serverless, Edge, Static

-Use this property to enable Vercel Analytics (including Web Vitals and Audiences).
+You can enable [Vercel Analytics](https://vercel.com/analytics) (including Web Vitals and Audiences) by setting `analytics: true`.
+This will inject Vercel’s tracking scripts into all your pages.

 ```js
 // astro.config.mjs